 Pragmatism, flexibility of method, order without rigidity, data-driven decision making, and esprit de corps are common threads in my work.
 I’ve diverse skills in UX, business analysis, development, QA, much project management, and company operations.
-I remain an expert generalist because there is always more to learn in many domains.
+I remain a curious and adaptive expert generalist.

-I dwell at the intersection of production and project management, data analysis and business intelligence, and team leadership.
-I brake for unusual maps, pedestrians crossing the bicycle lane, a teammate needing help, and work that is innovative and full of challenge.
+I dwell at the intersection of data analysis and business intelligence, software development, operations, and team leadership.
+I brake for unusual maps, a teammate needing help, pedestrians in the bicycle lane, and work that is innovative and full of challenge.
 Here’s my resume.

 Some favorite tools are XFCE or KDE as desktop environment and JIRA or LiquidPlanner for all things production.
 I prefer Manjaro as a rolling release distribution and the triad of Python, pandas and seaborn for analysis.
+I like Spyder but use Jupyter.
 I’m digging deeper with scikit-learn.

 things I like

 I like running west at dusk, reading speculative fiction, and tracking developments in data science, cognitive psychology, game theory, and open source software.
 I abandoned brewing beer in favor of making mead.
+The latest is a ginger metheglin over two years in the making.
 Bees are wonderful creatures.
-I have just bottled a ginger metheglin that has been over two years in the making.

 I prefer two wheeled vehicles.
 I ride a 1996 BMW R1100RS.
-For human-powered transportation, I ride a late 1990s bonded aluminum Alan cyclocross-er with a flip-flop, single-speed hub and a bombproof chromoly 1980s Nishiki racer that indeed feels like steel.
-I’ve been over the handlebars twice in dramatic fashion.
+For human-powered transportation, I move between a late 1990s bonded aluminum Alan cyclocross-er with a flip-flop single-speed hub and a bombproof chromoly 1980s Nishiki racer.
+I’ve been over the handlebars twice in dramatic fashion — just on bicycle.